 2. Paper Cup Phones

-Good old fashioned fun, Paper Cup Phones have been keeping children busy and bursting with joy for generations, and it is a fantastic addition to any centres after school care activities for Kinder aged kids.
+Good old fashioned fun, Paper Cup Phones have been keeping children busy and bursting with joy for generations, and they are a fantastic addition to any centres after school care activities for kindergarten-aged kids.
 All you will need is a few packets of Styrofoam Cups, some twine or string and some tape.
-Using the small point on a pen carefully poke a hole into the centre of the bottom of each cup, cut the string into 1.5m long strands and thread the string through the hole in the bottom of a cup, push the string through the bottom until it is halfway up the inside of the cup.
-Push to the sidewall of the cup and carefully fasten with tape to secure the string; Do the same on the opposite end of the string with another cup.
+Using the small point on a pen, carefully poke a hole into the centre of the bottom of each cup, cut the string into 1.5m long strands and thread the string through the hole in the bottom of a cup, push the string through the bottom until it is halfway up the inside of the cup.
+Push to the sidewall of the cup and carefully fasten it with tape to secure the string; do the same on the opposite end of the string with another cup.
 They should resemble two telephone earpieces with the string representing the telephone wire.
 Once completed, hand them out and let the children play with them, get them to stand around corners or hide under tables and whisper and see if the other person on the “telephone” can hear them.

 3. Recycling Fun

 Encouraging recycling is never a bad idea, and when it can be turned into a fun activity like building a robot or musical instruments, it becomes one of the most cost-effective and fun after school care activities on offer to providers!
 The hardest part is collecting enough recyclable materials; First put an appeal out to the parents and caregivers for clean, recyclable materials that can be used for Kinder craft activities, and aim to stay away from glass jars for this age group.